-FMT_MOF.1.1The TSF shall restrict the ability to [modify the behavior of] the functions [user/administrator authentication, configurable CAC device filtering, dump log, restore factory default, terminate session] to [the authorized administrators].
+FMT_MOF.1.1 The TSF shall restrict the ability to [modify the behavior of] the functions administrators].

-Application Note:The TSF defines a lesser-privileged user role in addition to the administrator role mandated by the claimed PP. Refer to Table 16 for the functions available to each role.
+[user/administrator authentication, configurable CAC device filtering, dump log, restore factory default, terminate session] to [the authorized administrator role mandated by the claimed PP. Refer to Table 13 for the functions available to each role.